 Assessment Methodology and Evaluation

-Assessment Type Level 2: Partial quantita tive stock assessment
+Assessment Type Level 2: Partial quantitative stock assessment

-Assessment Method Absolute biomass estimation ates from quadrant
+Assessment Method Absolute biomass estimates from quadrant

 surveys

-Main data inputs (rank) Abundance and length frequency information

-Period of assessment Latest assessment: Next assessment:
+Assessment Dates Latest assessment: Next assessment:

 2009 Unknown

+Overall assessment quality rank

+Main data inputs (rank) - Abundance

+• , , , - Length frequency

+Data not used (rank) -

 Changes to Model Structure and -

 Assumptions

--

-Major sources of Uncertainty - The estimate of $B_0$ was s from 1982 and is not
+Major sources of Uncertainty - The estimate of B_0 was from 1982 and is not

-necessarily a good estim nate of average unfished
+• necessarily a good estimate of average unfished

 biomass.

 - Maturity at length.

-Water quality issues have influenced the amount of time when cockles can be harvested from the bank in recent years, e.g. the fishery was closed for 96 days in the 2009-10 year due to poor water quality.
+Water quality issues have influenced the amount of time when cockles can be harvested from the bank in the past, e.g. the fishery was closed for 96 days in the 2009-10 year due to poor water quality.